Can You Get Disability for Schizophrenia?

 In our experience, applicants often wait months or years for approval.
 Filing a complete application with strong evidence may help you receive benefits sooner.

-Can You Get Disability if Your Schizophrenia Is Controlled?
+Can You Get Disability Benefits if Your Schizophrenia Is Controlled?

 Can I Work Part-Time While Receiving SSDI for Schizophrenia?